-When working in the requirement model, you sometimes want to place a remark or pose a question.
-In this entry we will explain how you use the comments feature for that purpose.
+When working in a requirement model, you sometimes want to add a remark or pose a question.
+In this entry we will explain how to use the comments feature for that purpose.

 When placing a comment, you can assign a comment to a specific person by clicking on Addressee.
-A drop-down pick-list will open up showing you all the registered users with access to this project.
+A drop-down pick-list will open up showing you all the registered users with access to this model, plus all the roles and organisations that are relevant to the project.
 Pick the one that you want to pose this question or comment to.

 Replying to comments

 To respond on a comment, you have to click on the icon, after which you can type in your reply.

 If the person who has created the comment is satisfied with the assignee’s answer (or if it has been solved in another way), the comment can be put on processed.

 Comments that are processed can still be found in the comments overview, but they not shown on the detail views anymore (unless you change the default filter setting for the comments table, by clicking on the x icon).

 The alternative is to delete the comment (by clicking on the icon).
 Please note that when deleting a comment, they are really gone.